piggyman007/node-express-boilerplate/README.md

 Click 'Try it out' button at each APIs.

+Or you can simply use `postman` and point the url to `http://localhost:3000`

 ---

-## How to run unit test and test coverage
+## Running unit test and test coverage

 Test coverage configuration is defined at `.nycrc`.
 You can adjust the threshold there.